PennLINC/CuBIDS/docs/README.rst

 About
 -----

-``CuBIDS`` is a workflow and software package designed to facilitate reproducible curation of `BIDS <https://bids-specification.readthedocs.io/>`_ datasets.
+Curation of BIDS, or ``CuBIDS``, is a workflow and software package designed to facilitate reproducible curation of neuroimaging `BIDS <https://bids-specification.readthedocs.io/>`_ datasets.
-We find it useful to break up the BIDS Dataset Curation process into four components.
-These components are not necessarily linear, but all three must happen before running your data successfully through preprocessing pipelines and evenutally being able to use it for analyses.
+CuBIDS breaks down BIDS dataset curation into four main components and addresses each one using various command line programs.
+These components are not necessarily linear but all are critical in the process of preparing BIDS data for successful preprocessing and analysis pipeline runs.

-  1. CuBIDS is a workflow and software package for curating BIDS data.
+  1. CuBIDS aids users in ensuring their neuroimaging data is BIDS valid.
-  2. CuBIDS summarizes the heterogeneity in a BIDS dataset.
+  2. CuBIDS visualizes and summarizes the heterogeneity in a BIDS dataset.
-  3. CuBIDS prepares BIDS data for successful preprocessing pipeline runs.
+  3. CuBIDS helps users test pipelines on the entire parameter space of a BIDS dataset.
-  4. CuBIDS helps users perform metadata-based quality control.
+  4. CuBIDS allows user to perform metadata-based quality control on their BIDS data.

 .. image:: _static/cubids_workflow.png
    :width: 600